Filter by Category

 with James Brown

-Instructor: Jim Brown. born in central Pennsylvania, a West Point grad who has a MS in Electrical Engineering from Cal Tech and a MA in American History from the University of Penn.
-He had 2 great grandfathers who fought in and survived the Civil War and is tracing their battle journeys in documents and visits to battlefields where they fought.
+Presenter: James Brown was born in central Pennsylvania and is a West Point grad with a Masters in American History from the University of Pennsylvania.
+He had 2 great grandfathers who fought in the Civil War and has traced their battle journeys and visited battlefields where they fought.

 with Joseph Eble